el-gringo/tizen-package/README.md

-# Tool to package & deploy application to Tizen TV
+# Script to package & deploy application to Tizen TV

 To deploy a `./dist` folder to TV